davidsun0/jclass/MANUAL.md

 [Accessor] **signature-signature** signature => signature-string \
 [Function] **signature-p** object => boolean

-- *signature*: a string denoting a class signature
+- *signature*: a class signature string

 See the JVM Spec 4.7.9.1 for signature formats.